 Sometimes you don’t appreciate your own backyard.
 You don’t even go out in it for long stretches, especially in winter.
 Often it takes a little coaxing.
-This was the case recently when I was nudged by the need to do a little beer hiking research for an upcoming book.
+This was the case recently when I was nudged by the need to do a little beer hiking research for my book Beer Hiking Bavaria.
 While Maxlrainer beers have always impressed me, I must say going to the brewery seemed a bit convoluted without a car but on looking for hiking trails in the area, I found a nice circuit with the brewery and its castle right on it.

 Maxlrainer brewery and its namesake castle

 The route was relatively flat and a lot more scenic than I’d expected.
 The mountains are quite close and it was a particularly clear day so you felt like you were right in them.

 Though flat, it was a fair hike out there and I was more than happy to see the Biergarten open with a few people sitting outside enjoying a beer.
 I was about to sit down and decided it was cooler than it felt while walking.
 I was planning on a meal and had heard the interior was atmospherically Old World.